Daniel-Mietchen/pledges/faq.md

 * Am I available as an editor for scholarly venues?
   - Yes, if
-    - I have sufficient expertise
+    - I have sufficient expertise.
-    - All publications in the venue are openly licensed
+    - All publications in the venue are openly licensed.
+    - I can find the time.

 ## Events